slaclab/sdf-docs/batch-compute.md

 3. Preemptable: for repos above their quota or with no quota (for that cluster).
 Jobs in this category may be preempted by higher priority jobs.
-This is the opportunistic cycles stance, aka scavenger cycles, and jobs are submitted under the facility account and quality of service preemptable.
+This is the opportunistic cycles stance, aka scavenger cycles, and jobs are submitted under the repo name and quality of service preemptable.
 For example:
-  `--partition milano --account lcls --qos preemptable`
+  `--partition milano --account lcls:xpp1234 --qos preemptable`

 As a matter of convention: